How do I get my PFA enforced in another state?

 1 18 U.S.C. § 2265(d)(2)

-Do I need a special copy of my PFA to it enforced?
+Do I need a special copy of my PFA order to have it enforced in another state?

 Note: It is a good idea to keep a copy of the order with you at all times.
 You will also want to bring several copies of the order with you when you move.
 Leave copies of the order at your work place, at your home, at the children’s school or daycare, in your car, with a sympathetic neighbor, and so on.
 Give a copy to the security guard or person at the front desk where you live and/or work.
 Give a copy of the order to anyone who is named in and protected by the order.